jkllau2/online-notification-bot/README.md

 # Project Name

-Online Notification Bot for Discord
+"Check when your Friends are online" Notification Bot for Discord

 ## Installation

-create a file called `bot-config.json` at the root and put in your bot `token`
+1. Create a file called `bot-config.json` at the root and put in your bot `token`
+2. Fill in correct configuration in `config.json`

 ## Usage

+1. Run `npm i`
-`npm run dev`
+2. Run `npm run dev`